Iankulani/scorpion_effect/README.md

 │  Discord    │   Telegram    │   Slack/GChat      │
 │  Bot        │   Bot         │   Integration      │
 └─────────────┴──────────────┴────────────────────┘
-🔐 Security Notice
+# 🔐 Security Notice

 IMPORTANT: This tool is for authorized security testing and educational purposes only.
 Users must:

-Obtain written permission before testing
+* Obtain written permission before testing

-Comply with all applicable laws
+* Comply with all applicable laws

-Not use for unauthorized activities
+* Not use for unauthorized activities

-Report vulnerabilities responsibly
+* Report vulnerabilities responsibly

+# Star Hisotry